-If you have a European Health Insurance Card, you should receive medically necessary treatment when you travel or stay temporarily in another EU or EEA country or in Switzerland.
+If you have a European Health Insurance Card, you should receive medically necessary treatment when you travel or stay temporarily in another EU or EEA country, in Switzerland, Great Britain or in Northern Ireland.
 Medically necessary treatment means treatment that cannot wait until you return home.

 You may need such treatment in case of acute illness or if you have an accident.
 You can also receive treatment if the treatment is related to pregnancy and childbirth or to a chronic illness.
 Treatment is provided according to the procedures in the country where you stay.
 The doctor treating you decides on the kind of treatment that you will receive.

-You can use the European Health Insurance Card in the EU and EEA countries and in Switzerland in the public health care system and at private doctor’s surgeries and hospitals affiliated to the public health insurance scheme.
+You can use the European Health Insurance Card in the EU or EEA countries, in Switzerland, Great Britain or in Northern Ireland in the public health care system and at private doctor’s surgeries and hospitals affiliated to the public health insurance scheme.

 When you show the European Health Insurance Card to the treatment provider, you should receive treatment to the same cost as the country’s inhabitants.
 In this case, you pay a user fee that corresponds to the fee paid by local residents and the country where you received treatment charges Kela for the rest of the costs.
 Kela pays the costs from state funds.